mikejohnson51/AOI/README.md

 ### Support:

-Package development is supported with funds from the UCAR COMET program; the NOAA National Water Center; and the Universtiy of California, Santa Barbara
+Package development is supported with funds from the UCAR COMET program; the NOAA National Water Center; and the University of California, Santa Barbara